alttester/AltTester-Unity-SDK/docs/pages/tester-with-appium.md

 The script will install any requirements that are missing from your machine (except Android SDK and XCode CLT), then run a basic test scenario:
 1. The app will be started by Appium;
 2. AltUnity Tester will ensure it's initially loaded;
-3. Appium will put the app in background for a couple of seconds, then resume it;
+3. Appium will put the app in the background for a couple of seconds, then resume it;
 4. AltUnity Tester will check if the app was resumed successfully.

 ```eval_rst